lecrisha-icl/AWS-First-GenAI-Journey/Generate-images-using-Amazon-Bedrock-with-stability-diffusion-model/README.md

-To enhance your guide with the requested images and videos, here’s a refined version with placeholders for embedding the media:

----

 ### Step-by-Step Guide for AWS Bedrock Image Generator

 The following guide will help you set up, run, and use the **AWS Bedrock Image Generator** project from the repository.
 This project enables you to generate images using AWS Bedrock’s Stable Diffusion models with a simple and user-friendly Streamlit interface.